aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 This is how you use Aspose.Slides to apply solid color fill to a shape:

 1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
-2. Obtain a slide's reference through its index.
+2. Get a slide's reference through its index.
 3. Add an [IShape](https://apireference.aspose.com/slides/java/com.aspose.slides/IShape) to the slide.
 4. Set the Shape's [FillType](https://apireference.aspose.com/slides/java/com.aspose.slides/FillType) to `Solid`.
 5. Set your preferred color for the Shape.
 6. Write the modified presentation as a PPTX file.

-The above steps are implemented in the example given below.
+This Java code shows you how to apply the solid color fill to a box in PowerPoint:

 ```java
 // Instantiates a presentation class that represents a presentation file